yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 In other words, buy low sell high.

+In many scenarios, it refers to risk-free trade.

 * Arbitrage Bond

 An arbitrage bond is a debt security with a lower interest rate issued by a municipality prior to the call date of the municipality's existing higher-rate security.